 We will provide you with a letter of Invitation for your Russian Visa.
 Once payment has been received, the letter along with other important documents will be sent to you.

-A transfer between the train station and your hotel or city with a private vehicle and driver is provided.
+A transfer between the train station and the city or your hotel with a private vehicle, driver, and assistant is provided.

 Watch the changing landscapes on your fast speed train ride from Moscow to St. Petersburg, departing in the afternoon.